Posts

 Image

-Yulee Sugar Mill in Homosassa, Florida - License our images here .
-Old stones and rusty metals towering over a narrow road of the west coast of Florida.
+Probably this is our best shot of the ruins of the Yulee Sugar Mill in Homosassa, Florida - License our images here .
+Coming from Homosassa Springs State Park , we saw old stones and rusty metals towering over a narrow road of the west coast of Florida.
 We parked across the street and crossed to check the ruins.
 These are remains of a plantation owned by Levy Yulee, the son of Moroccan immigrants of Jewish ancestry that served in the Florida Territorial Council in 1836 and ended in the U.S. Congress in 1841.
 The sugar mill was part of the Margarita Plantation.
 Most believe that Yulee moved to Homosassa after the Second Seminole War - land records from 1843 support this idea.
 David L. Yulee - U.S. National Archives.
-The New South , a book from 1887, tells that Yulee built his plantation home on the 15-acre Tiger Tail Island on the mouth of the Homosassa River - less than two miles to the west from the remains of the sugar mill.
-The island was known before as Iathloe Island.
-There lived the
+The New South , a book from 1887, tells that Yulee built his plantation home on the 15-acre Tiger Tail Island on the mouth of the Homosassa River - less than two miles to the west from the

 Hare’s Foot Inkcap